SARL-PLUS/RL_bootcamp_tutorial/README.md

 ## Tasks
-In order to make to code work you need to complete the code for two classes.
+In order to make the code work you need to complete the code for two classes.

 First you need to complete the code for the `EpsilonGreedy` policy in `src.policies.epsilon_greedy.py`.
 ```